Wax Myrtle

 Why we use it in Texas

 Wax myrtle is often chosen for a softer, native look that can grow quickly in favorable conditions.
-It can work well when customers want a less formal screen.
+It works well when customers want a less formal screen with a natural Texas feel.

 Best uses